Hammster/wildstar-api-docs/README.md

 will only contain the raw files.
 A static page generator will be added ASAP.

 ## Contribute
-When you have suggestions open up an issue or send in a pull request 💖
+When you have suggestions open up an issue or open up a pull request 💖